-Individual Board members may listen to verbatim recordings when that action is germane to their responsibilities.
+Before making such requests, Board members should consider whether such requests are germane to their responsibilities, service to District, and/or Oath of Office in policy 2:80, Board Member Oath and Conduct.
 In the interest of encouraging free and open expression by Board members during closed meetings, the recordings of closed meetings should not be used by Board members to confirm or dispute the accuracy of recollections.

 Quorum and Participation by Audio or Video Means

 A quorum of the Board must be physically present at all Board meetings.
 A majority of the full membership of the Board constitutes a quorum.

 Provided a quorum is physically present, a Board member may attend a meeting by video or audio conference if he or she is prevented from physically attending because of: (1) personal illness or disability, (2) employment or District business, or (3) a family or other emergency.
 If a member wishes to attend a meeting by video or audio means, he or she must notify the recording secretary or Superintendent at least 24 hours before the meeting unless advance notice is impractical.
 The recording secretary or Superintendent will inform the Board President and make appropriate arrangements.
 A Board member who attends a meeting by audio or video means, as provided in this policy, may participate in all aspects of the Board meeting including voting on any item.